 - Length: 18Km

-- Season: Varies with snow conditions and weather but usually January to April
+- Season: Varies with snow conditions and weather but usually late January to April

 - Time: Varies according to skier’s ability and priorities but commonly 4-6 hours, Midi-Chamonix